 Iowa Code Chapter 335 grants the Board of Adjustment three (3) special powers:

 - The authority to hear and decide appeals in the case of a petitioner who alleges or disagrees with the Zoning Administrator’s decision or determination in the enforcement of the County Zoning Ordinance.

 - The authority to hear and decide Special Exceptions or what is commonly referred to as Conditional Uses to the terms in the Zoning Ordinance; and

 - The authority to authorize or grant a dimensional variance from the terms of the County Zoning Ordinance where a literal enforcement of the provisions of the Zoning Ordinance will result in an unnecessary hardship; and yet at the same time ensuring that the spirit of the zoning ordinance is observed and that substantial justice in maintained.

-BY-LAWS: The Board of Adjustment operates under a set of rules or by-laws.
+The Board of Adjustment operates under a set of rules or by-laws.
 These by-laws set forth in detail the procedures the Board of Adjustment must follow to conduct business in an orderly manner.